 Read more: What Is Product Management: Definition, Types, And Responsibilities

-A sprint plan can help a team get things done on time and on budget.
-Facing a six-month-long project can be daunting; a sprint plan makes the project more manageable.
+A sprint plan can help a Scrum team get things done on time and on budget.
+Facing a six-month-long project, for example, can be daunting; following a sprint plan makes the project more manageable.

 Other advantages include:

-Encourages greater employee engagement through collaboration, which can support your retention efforts
+Encouraging greater employee engagement through collaboration, which can support an organization's retention efforts

 To better understand sprint planning, learn about the different stages of a sprint cycle.
 Typically a sprint has four phases: